 The RRC Commission was unphased and on January 28th 2016 they approved the route change while the public had no access to the study data they based their decision on.
 On February 26th, the Implementation plan data was finally posted for the public.

-I reviewed the Implementation Plan data and emailed my interpretation to the same 40+ decision makers and also received no reply.
+we reviewed the Implementation Plan data and emailed my interpretation to the same 40+ decision makers and also received no reply.

-In the Implementation plan data I found the huge cuts in costs were from apparently making up new costs from their previous studies with decreases in expense estimates on not only quantity but also unit costs... even for the same previously studied 6 stop BRT route.
+In the Implementation plan data we found the huge cuts in costs were from apparently making up new costs from their previous studies with decreases in expense estimates on not only quantity but also unit costs... even for the same previously studied 6 stop BRT route.